eProsima/Fast-DDS-docs/docs/notes/notes.rst

 This release adds the following **features**:

 * Added support for register/unregister/dispose instance
-* All the functionality offered by the classes in the Fast RTPS API can now be performed by equivalent DDS compliant APIs
+* Added DDS compliant API.
+This new API exposes all the functionality of the Publisher-Subscriber Fast RTPS API adhering to the `Data Distribution Service (DDS) version 1.4 specification <https://www.omg.org/spec/DDS/1.4>`_
 * Added Security Logging Plugin (contributed by Cannonical Ltd.)
 * Bump to FastCDR v1.0.14